acumos/portal-marketplace/docs/user-guides/portal-admin/role_management.rst

 				.. image:: images/update_role.PNG
 	               			 :width: 75%

-The **Delete** Icon allows the admin to delete a particular Role along with their pemissions.
+The **Delete** Icon allows the admin to delete a particular Role along with their permissions.

 				.. image:: images/delete_role.PNG
 	                		 :width: 75%